 It came as a new security plan came into effect on Sunday aimed at quelling spillover violence from the conflict in Syria.

-Lebanon's north and east have seen clashes and attacks between those who support the rebellion against Syria's President Bashar al-Assad and those who back Damascus.
+Lebanon's north and east have seen clashes between those who support the rebellion against Syria's President Bashar al-Assad and those who back Damascus.

 The army command "will continue to fight and pursue terrorists, and is determined to implement the security plan... whatever the sacrifices", the statement said.

-The narrowly averted attack comes a day after three soldiers were killed when a suicide bomber detonated his vehicle at an army checkpoint at Aqabet al-Jurd in the Arsal region.
+Late on Saturday the three soldiers were killed when a suicide bomber detonated his vehicle at a checkpoint at Aqabet al-Jurd in the Arsal region.

 Arsal, near the border with Syria, is a Sunni town where residents support the rebels fighting Assad's forces.
 The town also hosts tens of thousands of Syrian refugees.